MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/1-introduction.md

 ## Learning objectives

-In this tutorial, you'll create, modify, and deploy a web app to Azure Static Web Apps.
+In this module, you'll create, modify, and deploy a web app to Azure Static Web Apps.

 ### Choose your own path

-This tutorial provides four variations of the sample application for you to choose from: Angular, React, Svelte, and Vue.
+This module provides four variations of the sample application for you to choose from: Angular, React, Svelte, and Vue.
 The power of Azure Static Web Apps is that all of these flavors "just work".

 The starter code includes the four apps that you'll use.